MurielGordon/sip-from-flask/lessons_learned.md

 - >os.path.abspath("src/examplefile.txt")
 - Optional: replace relative path with true path for UPLOAD_FOLDER in app_file_upload.py
 - Not optional: add UPLOAD_FOLDER _**with**_ true path as variable to **if file and allowed_file(file.filename):** if statement in _def upload_image():_ function.
-- Also not optional: file.save line needs a refresh:
+- Also not optional: file.save line in main.py needs a refresh:
 - > old: **file.save(os.path.join(app.config['UPLOAD_FOLDER'], filename))**
 - > new: **file.save(os.path.join(UPLOAD_FOLDER, filename))**